INTER-Mediator/INTER-Mediator/dist-docs/readme.txt

  username: admin
  password: 1234

-If you need to open them with FileMaker Pro/Advanced, please use it.
+If you need to open them with FileMaker Pro/Advanced, you should know above.